abilevych/tutorials/gated-nft/zksync/README.md

 If you do not start the zkSync local environment, the tests will fail with error `Error: could not detect network (event="noNetwork", code=NETWORK_ERROR, version=providers/5.7.2)`

+### Test execution

+The Gated-NFT tests can be properly run only by using an appropriate script in package.json ("tests").
+An attempt to run those tests via the IDE directly would be expectedly unsuccessful due to TS errors.

 ## Official Links

 - [Website](https://zksync.io/)